Lightning-Universe/lightning-flash/docs/source/stability.rst

 - the feature has unstable dependencies
 - the API may change without notice in future versions
 - the performance of the feature has not been verified
+- the docs for this feature are under active development